This is one time the crew of New York actually did something right.

 I don't think he reads what these polls say.

-I don't think he cares what the Washington Post says.
+I don't think he cares what the Washington POST says.

 I don't think he cares what any of these White House reporters think or say of him.

-And in a way, we should be grateful for this.
+It doesn't matter to him and in a way we should be grateful for this.

-They don't run the country.
+They don't run the country he does.

 They all want to run the country.

-I was more bothered, by the way, when Clinton kept scoring in the high 50s and 60s during Lewinsky than I'm bothered by this.
+I was more bothered by the way when Clinton kept scoring in the high 50s and 60s during Lewinski than i'm bothered by this, because that worried me about the American people, didn't worry me about me, made me wonder about the American people.

-And if you were just an average run-of-the-mill, 10 or 20 minutes of news a day person, and you watch the networks CNN or read these news, what do you what do you think you would think about this?
+I mean, you watch the news every night and if you were just an average run-of-the-mill 10 or 20 minutes of news a day person and you watch the networks, see and read these news, what do you, what?

-So and I I also, when you when you have a low approval number, I I the same same theory as this low number of CNN has on the war.
+So, and I also, when you have a low approval number, the same theory as this low number the CNN has on the war, it might not be that 60% oppose the war.

 It might be that some of the 60% are dissatisfied that we're pussyfooting.